phstc/phstc.github.com/_posts/2015-03-14-sidekiq-vs-shoryuken-(aws-sqs).md

 * Shoryuken took 55629.93ms to send 1k jobs (55.63ms per send)

 Yeah, Redis write performance is amazing.
 But is 55.63ms much?

+*Every time you run these tests you will get a different result, but in most cases Sidekiq is slightly faster to consume and clearly faster to send jobs than Shoryuken.*

 ## Pricing